China Daily--USA—November 7, 2013

 "People believe that if you have arthritis you shouldn't exercise, but appropriate exercises actually help decrease pain," Dr. Linda Russell, a rheumatologist and chair of the public and patient education advisory committee at HSS, said in a press statement.
 "Getting seniors to be active in any way will generally improve their quality of life and help them function better in their everyday activities."

-Read the full story at usa.chinadaily.com.cn.
+This story originally appeared at usa.chinadaily.com.cn.